x

 Scrubs should be washed after every wear; if you are working in a medical setting, then you must wash your scrubs separately from other clothes and bacteria can spread during the wash uniform.

 Good news – scrubs may be put into the tumble dryer on a low heat.
-It can be lined dried too.
 They can also be ironed on reverse using a medium heat.
 In fact, using heat to dry and smooth your scrubs has the added benefit of killing bacteria remaining on the fabric.

 Quick answer – yes, you should use a high-quality detergent every time you wash your scrubs.
 If you have any visible stains, treat these with a colour-safe stain remover before washing.
+Another option is to use a bleach solution in cold water to remove stains or to disinfect your scrubs (never put bleach straight onto the fabric without diluting it first as this will remove the colour and weaken the fibres).
 Follow this by washing as normal in your machine.

 Keep your scrubs or uniform just for work.
 If you work in a medical environment, consider changing into your uniform when you get to work and changing before you leave.
 Store clean scrubs in a bag and put the dirty scrubs back into the bag before leaving the workplace.
 Keep them in the bag until washing to prevent them from dirtying other laundry.